 When it comes to the financial challenges of retirement, "most U.S. workers are not ready for what lies ahead.
 This sad fact keeps government policy-makers as well as older workers awake at night worrying about the future," says Peter Lefkin, Allianz of America's Senior Vice President of Government and External Affairs.

-In a recent article, Mr. Lefkin lays out the problems facing aging baby boomers still suffering from 401(k) and personal savings account losses caused by the 2008 financial crisis.
+Mr. Lefkin lays out the problems facing aging baby boomers still suffering from 401(k) and personal savings account losses caused by the 2008 financial crisis.

 Help will not come from the government, he warns.
 The Social Security and Medicare programs are already showing financial stress, which will only increase in the coming years.
 Thousands of baby boomers are expected to retire each day between now and 2029, adding even more demand on these programs.
 At the same time, there will be less revenue coming in as these new retirees stop working and paying taxes.